mihika1110/SuikaAI/README.md

 - Smooth and responsive gameplay mechanics.

 ## Ownership
-This project is owned by Ritu Singh(2301CS74), Parul Shrivastava(2301CS75),Mihika Saxena(2301CS31), Pragya Mahajan(2302CS05) nad Juhi Sahni(2301CS88) and has been built as a part of CS2203 course under Dr. Chandranath Adak.
+This project is owned by Ritu Singh(2301CS74), Parul Shrivastava(2301CS75),Mihika Saxena(2301CS31), Pragya Mahajan(2302CS05) and Juhi Sahni(2301CS88) and has been built as a part of CS2203 course under Dr. Chandranath Adak.